Juliop1980/deep-encode/README.md

 `python model-new.py`

 R:
 The script dataInR.rmd builds the Linear Regression model and predicts the VMAF values.

-Run All
+Execute Run All in RStudio
 ### Plot bitrate/VMAF pairs
 PYthon:
 The script plot_bitrate_vmaf.py plots the data points(bitrate, predicted VMAF) and calculates the convexhull for each video ID and stores the graphs in the plot_with_convex_hull file.